jjean-v/polimi-robotics-first-project/README.md

 - [ ] Use tf2 to publish the transform between the odometry frame and the base frame
 - [x] Create a launch file to launch the node and rviz2 with a pre-configured view
 - [ ] Change te launch file to be able to launch rviz2 without absolute path to the config file
+- [x] Add a service to reset the odometry to zero

 ## Installation